 1 ) Condition Leading To Development Of large Tankers

-It’s been power house for the growth of nation’s for quite some time and are going to remain that way for some time.
+It’s been a powerhouse for the growth of nations for quite some time and is going to remain that way for some time.

-While almost all countries in world need oil for industrial activity; there are only few to provide them.
+While almost all countries in the world need oil for industrial activity; there are only a few to provide them.

-This leads to the gap between supply and demand of crude oil and leads to price hike.
+This leads to the gap between supply and demand for crude oil and leads to a price hike.

-On other hand the price of oil rise from less than 5 dollar per barrel to around 80 dollar per barrel in 2019.
+On the other hand, the price of oil rises from less than 5 dollars per barrel to around 80 dollars per barrel in 2019.

-After the second world war the huge gap in demand and supply of oil leads to development of bigger and better oil tankers.
+After the second world war, the huge gap in demand and supply of oil leads to the development of bigger and better oil tankers.

 The large size of the ship’s provide large sum of oil; to be carried at a time for relatively similar cost of operation.

-Thus by the 1950’s first supper tankers starts to arrive in the form of Suezmax.
-The large ships which can navigate through the Suez canal.
+Thus by the 1950s, first supper tankers start to arrive in the form of Suezmax.
+The large ships can navigate through the Suez canal.

 But due to overgrowing demand and oil prices with temporary closure of Suez canal in 1956; open the gates for the construction of large super tankers.